 You can’t just take long-tail keywords and stuff them into your content, though.
 Modern SEO is about providing the user with the best experience.
 To do this, you need to integrate long-tail keywords into high-quality, relevant content.

 What do you want to achieve with your blog post?

-It’s a basic question, but your honest answer can help you to create user-friendly blog posts that will rank more highly in keyword search results.
-Remember that your content marketing goal must align with your organizational goal.
+Your honest answer can help you create user-friendly blog posts that rank high in keyword search results.

 Copyblogger showcased 10 content marketing goals worth pursuing, including: